nonomal/PicView/.github/README.md

 **Looking for translators!**
 If you want to help translate another language or update/improve a current one and be listed here, please take a look at https://github.com/Ruben2776/PicView/issues/13

+## Code Signing Policy

+All releases are virus scanned and digitally signed.

+Free code signing is provided by [SignPath.io](https://about.signpath.io/), certificate by [SignPath Foundation](https://signpath.org/).

 ## Privacy Policy